-Drugs such as azathioprine, ciclosporin, cyclophosphamide, methotrexate and mycophenolate may be advised if you have severe SLE.
-These drugs are called immunosuppressive drugs because they work by suppressing the immune system.
-One side-effect of these drugs is that you will be more prone to developing infections.
+Medicines such as azathioprine, ciclosporin, cyclophosphamide, methotrexate and mycophenolate may be advised if you have severe SLE.
+These medicines are known as 'immunosuppressive' because they work by suppressing the immune system.
+One side-effect of these medicines is that you will be more prone to developing infections.
 If you take one of these, you need to have regular blood and urine tests to look out for possible side-effects.

-What is the prognosis (outlook) for people with systemic lupus erythematosus?
+What is the prognosis (outlook) for people with systemic lupus erythematosus (SLE)?

 Most people with SLE lead active, normal lives.
 The outlook for people with SLE is much better than it was in the past.
 Modern treatments are more effective.
 For many people with SLE, symptoms are mild or moderate with little risk to life.
 The joint and skin symptoms may persist, but can usually be eased with treatment.
 For most people with SLE, the pattern of their disease becomes established within ten years; so, if serious problems have not developed in this time then they are unlikely to do so.

 For a few people, SLE is severe and can be life-threatening.
 Severe inflammation of the kidneys, leading to kidney failure, can rarely occur.
 Severe brain involvement is also rare but can be very serious.
 However, modern immunosuppressive treatments have improved the outlook, even for people with severe disease.
 Some people find that symptoms settle in their middle age and they can come off all treatment.

 Some other points about systemic lupus erythematosus (SLE)